 This role gave me the opportunity to work with our sales team and software team.
 This is where a whole new set of learning began.
 You see, all the stuff in the previous paragraph was technical skills and opportunities, but this opened my eyes to other things.
 How do present a business case to a client, how to create a quote, how to work on more complex multi-discipline projects, how to tell the boss that things weren’t going exactly to plan and how we were going to dig ourselves out, etc!
 I developed my soft skills, mentoring junior members of the team, communication with clients and, presenting to groups.

 In my own time, I started blogging and reading about projects done by our competition and worked on my public speaking skills.
 Trying to find new things to learn, that my workmates did not consider as important as I did but would have benefits to my future self.
+Reflect back on what you have learnt, adjust and improve.

 Big opportunities are a rare thing, they only occur at a very small point in time and if you are not prepared, you will miss out.
 In my case, the company I worked for collapsed, going into liquidation and I had to make a choice.
 Go work for someone else, or leap into the world of business.
 I asked myself “do you have the skills”?
 Being an optimist, I thought I knew about 80% of what I needed and the other 20% could be learnt or hired.
 The most important thing I had was an understanding of sales processes, marketing, and pricing.
 That knowledge gave me confidence but deep in the back of my mind, I knew that if I failed, I could find another opportunity.
+It became apparent very quickly, that I didn’t know 80% of what I needed.
+Time to truely commit, knuckle down again, ask questions, seek advice and learn rapidly.
+I made a lot of mistakes, had to adjust my approach and try again.

 It is also important to be aware of when you are not prepared.
 Perfection is not what I mean here, if you are a 100% fit for something you might have less room to grow.
 On the other hand, if you are only 50% ready, the gap might be too big to jump across.
 Make sure you have a plan to close the gap, so when asked you are prepared with a good answer!

 We are living in turbulent times and many of us are filled with uncertainty about our futures.
 We have a couple of choices we can make, hold on and hope for the best or prepare ourselves for something that we might not see coming.
 Being prepared gives us options.
 Whether it is looking for the next gig or having the opportunity to get involved in a project that excites you, investing in yourself will help.
+If you need someone to help you on your journey, take a look at Microsoft’s Humans of IT community, a great place to find mentors, learn from others and find inspiration!

 What is it you can do, for yourself to get the ‘compounding interest’ effect in your career?
 What can you do to be more resilient if a bump in the road occurs?
 What’s your next step?